On the positivity of MSbar parton distributions: The positivity domain

+However, the PDF is a leading--twist quantity, while higher-twist contributions correspond to multiparton correlations.
+Hence, the measured $f^{\rm fit}_j$ that have turned negative differ from the true leading-twist PDFs $f_j$, and do not enjoy their properties.
+For instance, the second moment of $f^{\rm fit}_j$ will not provide the momentum fraction carried by the $j$-th parton, because the momentum fraction is the matrix element of the twist-two energy momentum tensor.
+Or, to give another example, $f^{\rm fit}_j$ are not universal, and thus cannot be used to predict, say, production of a heavy BSM gauge bosons, which would probe the large $x$ dependence of $f^{\rm fit}_j$.
+Our results therefore provide an effective criterion to detect the presence of higher--twist corrections, even in regions that are inaccessible by leading-order kinematics.

+Our results are wholly within the domain of a leading-twist perturbative approach.
+A more fundamental approach could possibly start from an assessment of the non-perturbative operator matrix element in terms of which the PDF is defined.
+If this were known, perturbative computations along the lines of Sect.~\ref{sec:fact} would enable a determination of the scale above which positivity holds.
+Such a non-perturbative computation would be a priori much more powerful, and might even lead to insights on the region of validity of the leading-twist approximation and of factorization based upon it.
+However, this is beyond what can be achieved at present, and well beyond the scope of this investigation.

-All results presented in this paper apply to massless quarks.
+A further limitation of this paper is that all of its results apply to massless quarks.
 It would be interesting to extend the discussion to the case of heavy quarks.
 This would be particularly interesting in view of recent results providing evidence for an intrinsic charm component of the proton~\cite{Ball:2022qks}, and also in view of subtle issues related to the validity of factorization for hadronic processes with heavy quarks in the initial state~\cite{Caola:2020xup}.
 This will be left to future investigations.

-{\bf Acknowledgements:} A.C., S.F.\ and F.H.\ are supported by the European Research Council under the European Union’s Horizon 2020 research and innovation Programme (grant agreement n.740006); T.G.\ is supported by NWO via an ENW-KLEIN-2 project.
-We thank Luigi Del Debbio, Ted Rogers and Nobuo Sato for discussions.
+{\bf Acknowledgments:} We thank Luigi Del Debbio, Ted Rogers and Nobuo Sato for discussions.
+We are especially grateful to Aleksander Kusina, Andrzej Si\'odmok and in particular James Whitehead for critical input and for pointing out errors in the discussion of Eq.~(\ref{eq:expinvb}), in Eqs.(\ref{eq:poscondaa}-\ref{eq:poscondfin}) and in Fig.~\ref{fig:pert} in the original version of this paper.
+T.~G.\ is supported by NWO via an ENW-KLEIN-2 project.
+F.~H.\ is supported by the Academy of Finland project 358090 and is funded as a part of the Center of Excellence in Quark Matter of the Academy of Finland, project 346326.